Azure/confidential-computing-cvm-guest-attestation/tdx-attestation-app/README.md

 ```

 ## enable_metrics
-If metrics are enabled, new `metrics.json` file will be created, as well as a summary:
+If metrics are enabled, new `metrics.json` file will be created, as well as a summary will be printed in the console:
 ```
 ...
 Run Summary: